CartoDB/carto-vl/docs/guides/0x-animate-your-visualizations.md

 });
 ```

-In the same way, lets update the **duration** of the animation when the duration range changes:
+In the same way, we can  update the **duration** of the animation when the duration range is adjusted in the slider:

 ```js
 $durationRange.addEventListener('change', () => {